-Report Short Name Recommendation Target Completion Date as of 03/31/2023 Open Sub- Status FY2022 Financial Statement Audit Verify that the information included in the Commitment and Contingencies footnote is clear, concise, accurate, complete, and properly classified according to generally accepted accounting principles and federal reporting requirements and that all contingencies reported in the footnote exist as of the reporting date (Repeat finding from 2019, 2020, 2021 Financial Statement Audit).
-10/31/2023 Implemented FY2022 Financial Statement Audit The incoming Chief Financial Officer or other Commission personnel knowledgeable in accounting and finance should work with the service provider to identify, at least quarterly, upward adjustments that have been offset by downward adjustments in the general ledger so that manual adjustments can be recorded to properly state the ending balances of both accounts (Repeat finding from 2020 Financial Statement Audit).
-10/31/2023 Implemented FY2022 Financial Statement Audit Commission management should work with its service provider to design and implement policies and procedures which enhance the internal review process for upward and downward adjustment transactions and includes a reconciliation of the UDO balances with the supporting documentation to ensure that transactions have been recorded correctly (Repeat finding from 2020 Financial Statement Audit).
-10/31/2023 Implemented FY2022 Financial Statement Audit Develop a procedure to identify and track all on-top adjustments, worksheet adjustments, and other corrections for prior year transactions that were processed during the prior fiscal year, evaluate their effects on current year balances and record them timely (during the first quarter of the fiscal year) in the general ledger (Repeat finding from 2021 Financial Statement Audit).
-10/31/2023 Implemented FY2022 Financial Statement Audit Review the posting logic that was applied within Pegasys for each correcting entry and record reclassification journal entries in the general ledger using the appropriate general ledger accounts for the correction of errors, in accordance with generally accepted accounting principles (Repeat finding from 2021 Financial Statement Audit).
-10/31/2023 Implemented FY2022 Financial Statement Audit Commission management should develop written policies and procedures for the financial reporting process, including procedures to identify and perform (or assist its service provider in preparing) year-end entries to the general ledger that are required by generally accepted accounting principles (Repeat finding from 2019, 2020, 2021 Financial Statement Audits).
-10/31/2023 Implemented
+Report Short Name Recommendation Target Completion Date as of 09/30/2023 Status as of 09/30/2023 Open Sub- Status FY2021 Financial Statement Audit The Commission should continue to implement the actions identified in its corrective action plan relating to employee payroll and benefits, dated September 30, 2020.
+(Repeat finding from 2019 , 2020, 2021 Financial Statement Audit) 10/31/2023 Open CAP in place 29 FY2022 Financial Statement Audit The incoming Chief Financial Officer or other Commission personnel knowledgeable in accounting and finance should work with the service provider to identify, at least quarterly, upward adjustments that have been offset by downward adjustments in the general ledger so that manual adjustments can be recorded to properly state the ending balances of both accounts.
+(Repeat finding from 2020 Financial Statement Audit) 10/31/2023 Open Implemented FY2022 Financial Statement Audit Commission management should work with its service provider to design and implement policies and procedures which enhance the internal review process for upward and downward adjustment transactions and includes a reconciliation of the UDO balances with the supporting documentation to ensure that transactions have been recorded correctly.
+(Repeat finding from 2020 Financial Statement Audit) 10/31/2023 Open Implemented FY2020 Financial Statement Audit The incoming Chief Financial Officer or other Commission personnel knowledgeable in accounting and finance should independently verify the amounts recorded for reimbursable activity by its shared service provider or participate in the calculation of the recorded amounts.
+10/31/2023 Open Implemented FY2020 Financial Statement Audit The incoming Chief Financial Officer or other Commission personnel knowledgeable in accounting and finance should develop a procedure to identify accrued liabilities for reimbursable expenses which should also be recorded as accrued accounts receivable.
+10/31/2023 Open Implemented